By MIKE NORTON

 With more than 150 inland lakes and hundreds of miles of Lake Michigan shoreline, Traverse City has always attracted active vacationers who enjoy interacting with water – whether that means sailing, boating, kayaking, fishing, or high-speed sports from waterskiing to kiteboarding.
 The reason?
 Grand Traverse Bay, a two-pronged “freshwater fjord” that’s sheltered on three sides from the wind and waves that can mae the open waters of Lake Michigan too intimidating for many novices.

 It started with a sailboat – a sailboard really – and worked myself up to a little sloop with a cuddy belowdecks where my kids enjoyed hiding out.
-(That experiment ended after the boat decided to part company with its mooring one fall evening and take an unscheduled cruise to Elk Rapids without me.
+(That experiment ended after the boat decided to part company with its mooring one fall evening and take an unscheduled cruise without me.
 As soon as I repaired the damage to her mast, she went up for sale and I got a Sunfish instead.
 Less responsibility, less headaches.)

 I discovered that sailing a tiny little boat requires that you be much more alert and responsive than sailing a larger craft.
 The added benefit is that you can do it all by yourself; my wife quickly tired of having me shout urgent commands at her in language she was never able to understand.
 But much as I love to sail – and I really, REALLY do – I found it a lot easier to get out on the water after we invested in a couple of kayaks.